 The noise of a spirit box is in many ways quite loud and offensive.
 We must also not discount the effect that white noise has on a person.
 Our brain and our body quite literally reacts to white noise in many different ways, some of which can make a person think they are experiencing something paranormal.
 I have even seen it make people feel physically ill.
 In suburban built-up areas, it can be at times almost impossible to use a box without getting interference.
 While there are ways around this, we must always be mindful of the fact that we are potentially just hearing radio chatter.
 It is also important to note that a radio station comes through several channels, not just one.
 You know how when you are tuning a radio and you will hear it faintly and then it becomes clearer as you tune it into the correct frequency?
 So even though a spirit box is scanning through a frequency very quickly, it will still linger on a radio station for a couple of seconds which can be enough for a full word to come through.
 Some investigators also argue that spirits do not like the loud sound of a spirit box and if this was indeed true, I can't say I blame them.

-While I still remain skeptical of the spirit box, I do understand a little better the method to the madness so to speak.
+I still remain skeptical of the spirit box, but now I do understand a little better the method to the madness so to speak.
 I have heard some baffling things come through that others have heard as well very clearly that are hard to write off as auditory pareidolia.
 I have heard what sounds like the same voice answer questions with answers that are relevant to the location.
 I have heard swear words come through the box that would not be said on commercial radio stations so there are a few things that make me wonder.